From Words to Proverbs: Evaluating LLMs Linguistic and Cultural Competence in Saudi Dialects with Absher: Constructing Absher Benchmark

 \subsection{Prompt Design}

 To rigorously assess the capabilities of LLMs in interpreting Saudi dialects, we employed a structured prompt design strategy tailored to dialectal understanding.
-Each prompt template included four core components: a task description, a dialect-based question, multiple-choice answer options, and a designated correct answer (see Table~\ref{tample-ex}).
-Prompts were derived from dialectal contents—words, phrases, and proverbs—each annotated with its dialect label, meaning, and a contextual usage example.
+Each prompt template included four core components: a task description, a dialect-based question, multiple-choice answer options, and a designated correct answer.
+Table~\ref{tample-ex} provides an illustration.
+The prompts were derived from dialectal contents, such as words, phrases, and proverbs.
+Each annotated with its dialect label, meaning, and a contextual usage example.

 The initial prompt generation followed a simple formulation process, but several issues emerged.
-Correct answers frequently appeared in fixed positions (e.g., always option A), True/False questions were heavily biased toward “True,” and some questions included incorrect dialectal labels.
+Correct answers frequently appeared in fixed positions (e.g., always option A), True/False questions were heavily biased toward ``True'', and some questions included incorrect dialectal labels.
 These inconsistencies introduced unintended biases, undermining the fairness and reliability of the benchmark.

 To address these limitations, we refined the prompt design by introducing structural controls.
-Correct answer positions were randomized to prevent positional bias, and the distribution of True/False items was balanced to ensure fairness.
-Dialect annotations were reviewed and validated by linguistic experts to confirm their accuracy.
+The correct answer positions were randomized to prevent positional bias, and the distribution of True/False items was balanced to ensure fairness.
+Dialect annotations were reviewed and validated by linguistic experts to confirm their accuracy. {Crucially, we implemented a rigorous two-step filtering strategy to handle abnormal model outputs from GPT-4o:}

+\begin{itemize} \item \textbf{Automated Filtering (Formatting and Structure):} {All generated outputs were subjected to a validation script to check for strict structural integrity.
+This script automatically flagged and discarded any questions that contained malformed JSON output, failed to include exactly four distinct multiple-choice options, or did not designate a clear correct answer.
+This ensured only well-structured, testable items proceeded to the next phase.}

+\item \textbf{Manual Curation (Hallucination and Semantic Errors):} {A team of two native Saudi Arabic speakers and linguistic experts manually reviewed a sample of automatically validated questions.
+Their primary task was to filter out semantic errors and hallucinations, specifically removing questions where the generated options were culturally inaccurate, the question’s premise contradicted the source material (meaning or context), or the designated correct answer was objectively wrong.} \end{itemize}

 These refinements significantly improved the robustness, validity, and representativeness of the final set of multiple-choice questions, establishing \texttt{Absher} as a dependable tool for dialect-sensitive LLMs evaluation.
 For the complete prompt template, please refer to Appendix~\ref{sec:prompt}.